Clearing trees and vegetation on private property

 Council's planning scheme and state legislation regulate clearing and lopping on public and private land.
 This includes local and national parks, as well as habitats for threatened species.
 It also covers areas of native vegetation and wildlife corridors.
 These environmental features and areas fall into two categories:

-1. Matters of Local Environment Significance
+1. Matters of Local Environmental Significance

 2. Matters of State Environmental Significance.